Introduction to ReactJS

 To start with, we need to have Node.js and a code editor of our choice installed on our machine.
 In this case, we will use Visual Studio Code.
 We create a new folder called "react-youtube" and open it directly in Visual Studio Code.

-We then open the terminal directly from Visual Studio Code and use Vite, which is faster than Create React App, to launch the following commands: npm create vite@latest my-react-app
+We then open the terminal directly from Visual Studio Code and use Vite, which is faster than Create React App, to launch the following commands: npm create vite@latest my-react-app.
+This will create a new React project.

 Creating the First Component